greymatter-io/helm-charts/docs/Deploy with CodeReady.md

-Login as admin accordingly to the password given in the previous step:
+Login as admin according to the password given in the previous step:

 ```
 $ oc login -u kubeadmin xxxx https://api.crc.testing:6443